 Step 6: Export your results

-After you've "toggled on" the desired comparators, you can click the three vertical dots at the top right of the tab.
+Once you've toggled on the comparators you want, click the three-dot menu at the top right of the tab to export.

 The Result: A Study You Can Stand Behind